-His father out in the West did very little to implement Diocletian’s edict against the Christians.
-The extent of Constantine’s father involvement was burning or pulling down some Christian churches.
+Constantine’s father in the West, did very little to implement Diocletian’s edict against the Christians.
+The extent of his father involvement was burning or pulling down some Christian churches.
 Some argue that Constantius may have been ‘secretly’ a Christian, though there is no proof of that.
 Like father, like son, both though had sympathies towards the Christians and that cannot be denied.

 The height of Christian prosecution was reached during Emperor Diocletian’s reign 284-305 AD, but as early as the times of Nero, Christians were persecuted too.
 Christians were used as a scapegoat for the cause of the Great Fire of Rome in 64 AD.
 In the painting above a Christian woman is martyred under Nero in this re-enactment of the myth of Dirce.

 In 303, Constantine travelled with Diocletian to Rome, to celebrate Diocletians twentieth anniversary of his reign and along the journey back to Nicomedia, Diocletian became serious ill.
 For the first time, Diocletian thought about his succession plans and in 305 AD he unexpectedly retired.
 Diocletian convinced Maximianius in the west to abdicate and which led to the promotion of Galerius and Constantine’s father Constantius.
 Everyone now waited for the two new junior Caesars to be announced.
 Constantine was odds on favourite to be one of the two Caesars to be named.
 Unfortunately to everyone’s surprise and shock including Constantine, he was overlooked.